-What you must pay when Services that are covered for you you get these services SNF stay: Covered services received in SNF during a cost is the cost sharing you non-covered SNF stay (continued) would pay at a network SNF. • Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician For specific covered materials and services services, see applicable sections within this Medical Surgical dressings Benefits Chart. • Splints, casts and other devices used to reduce fractures Out-of-Network and dislocations • Prosthetics and orthotics devices (other than dental) that You pay the amount you replace all or part of an internal body organ (including would pay for these services contiguous tissue), or all or part of the function of a on an outpatient basis. permanently inoperative or malfunctioning internal body If you get authorized SNF organ, including replacement or repairs of such devices care at an out-of-network • Leg, arm, back, and neck braces; trusses; and artificial SNF after your emergency legs, arms, and eyes including adjustments, repairs, and condition is stabilized, your replacements required because of breakage, wear, loss, or cost is the cost sharing you a change in the patient's physical condition would pay at a network • Physical therapy, speech therapy, and occupational SNF. therapy For specific covered services, see applicable sections within this Medical Benefits Chart.
+What you must pay when Services that are covered for you you get these services SNF stay: Covered services received in SNF during a If you get authorized SNF non-covered SNF stay (continued) care at an out-of-network SNF after your emergency legs, arms, and eyes including adjustments, repairs, and condition is stabilized, your replacements required because of breakage, wear, loss, or cost is the cost sharing you a change in the patient's physical condition would pay at a network • Physical therapy, speech therapy, and occupational SNF. therapy For specific covered services, see applicable sections within this Medical Benefits Chart.
 In-Network and Out-of-Network If you receive additional services, cost sharing for those services may apply.
-Special Supplemental Benefits for the Chronically Ill\ There is no coinsurance, copayment, or deductible for Enrollees with chronic condition(s) that meet certain criteria SSBCI benefits. may be eligible for supplemental benefits for the chronically ill.
+Special Supplemental Benefits for the Chronically Ill There is no coinsurance. copayment, or deductible for Enrollees with chronic condition(s) that meet certain criteria SSBCI benefits. may be eligible for supplemental benefits for the chronically ill.
 Not all members will qualify for these special Your plan offers a combined supplemental benefits.
 Eligibility depends on approval by Flex Card allowance that HAP.
-Conditions include: can be used for food and produce if you meet the o Chronic heart failure eligibility requirements included in this section.

-Please see the Flex Card
+Conditions include: can be used for food and produce if you meet the o Chronic heart failure eligibility requirements Chronic lung disorders included in this section.
+Chronic and disabling mental health conditions Please see the Flex Card Benefit also in this section Chronic alcohol and other drug dependence for additional information.
+Autoimmune disorders Please see Over-the-counter Cancer (OTC) drugs and supplies and Flex Card Benefit also Cardiovascular disorders in this chart for additional Dementia information regarding this Diabetes benefit and your allowance limit.
+End-stage liver disease o End-stage renal disease (ESRD)